RogerLab/Eukfinder/Building_custom_DB/README.md

-# Building Custom Eukfinder Databases
+# Building Custom Databases

 ## Overview

 Here are the instructions on how to use different methods to build custom Centrifuge and Plast databases

-## Building Custom Centrifuge Databases
+## Building Centrifuge Databases

 This guide describes several approaches to create custom Centrifuge databases.